'Muck' Diving in Lembeh Strait

-There is a tremendous variety of frogfish, venomous fish, snake eels, crustaceans and nudibranchs, with every dive offering an opportunity to find a species new to science.
+There is a tremendous variety of marine life, with every dive offering an opportunity to find a species new to science.
 There’s something here for everyone, even the most jaded of divers.

 The Incredible Biodiversity in Lembeh

 Lembeh Strait is auspiciously located in the famed “Coral Triangle”, which boasts the greatest marine biodiversity on the planet.
-As one move away from this area, the numbers of marine species decrease dramatically.
+As one moves away from this area, the numbers of marine species decrease dramatically.

 Why are these waters so rich?
 It most probably is no coincidence that the largest water movement on the planet, known as the Indonesian Throughflow, splits past the northern tip of Sulawesi.
 To the north of Sulawesi, a string of volcanic islands form a chain all the way to the island of Mindanao in the Philippines.
 Below the water this chain forms the Sarangani Sill, which divides deepwater basins to the east and west.